12 Dec 2011

 Côte d’Ivoire and also in AfricaRice Research Stations in Benin,

-CGIAR research is dedicated to reducing rural poverty, increasing food
+food-secure future.
+CGIAR science is dedicated to reducing poverty,

-with hundreds of partner organizations, including national and regional
+in close collaboration with hundreds of partners, including national and